carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 ## Step 5.
 Create a cladogram with our data

-Now let's create a cladogram with the file `pangenome_matrix_t0.phylip.ph` which is one of the different versions of the same pangenome matrix.
+Now let's create a cladogram with the file `pangenome_matrix_t0.phylip.ph`, which is one of the different versions of the same pangenome matrix.
 This version contains a tree in Newick format.
-Let us make sure that is in Newick format and change the extension to visualize in microreact.org, lets' check with the head command:
+Make sure that is in Newick format and change the extension to visualize in microreact.org.
+Let's check with the head command:
 ~~~
 $ head alg_intersection/pangenome_matrix_t0.phylip.ph
 ~~~
 {: .language-bash}

-then we rename the file replacing the extension .ph to .nwk with the mv command:
+Rename the file replacing the extension .ph to .nwk with the mv command:

 ~~~
 $ mv alg_intersection/pangenome_matrix_t0.phylip.ph alg_intersection/pangenome_matrix_t0.phylip.nwk